 The Fellowship Training Program in Gynecologic Oncology at the University of North Carolina at Chapel Hill is designed to prepare highly skilled sub-specialists dedicated to the care of women with gynecologic malignancy, spanning the depth and breadth of the specialty.
 To achieve this, all educational experiences are supervised by board active faculty in Gynecologic Oncology in a supportive clinical environment capable of delivering comprehensive cancer care.
 Acquisition and development of research skills is an important component of the educational process and critical and analytic thinking are an expectation for completion of fellowship.
 The faculty of the Division of Gynecologic Oncology support the clinical and research missions of the Fellowship Training program by mentoring fellows to achieve future successes as clinicians, academicians and as national leaders in Gynecologic Oncology.

-If you have any questions at all about the application process, or about our training program, please e-mail or call Jennifer Davis at 919-843-2077.
+If you have any questions at all about the application process, or about our training program, please e-mail or call Raven West at 919-843-2077.

-Eight board certified gynecologic oncologists (Leslie Clark, MD, Daniel Clarke-Pearson, MD, John Soper, MD, Linda Van Le, MD, John F. Boggess, MD, Paola Gehrig, MD, Wendy Brewster, PhD MD and Victoria Bae-Jump, PhD, MD.) are all clinically active.
+Nine board-certified gynecologic oncologists (Leslie Clark, MD, Daniel Clarke-Pearson, MD, John Soper, MD, Linda Van Le, MD, John F. Boggess, MD, Paola Gehrig, MD, Wendy Brewster, PhD MD, Lauren Dockery, MD, and Victoria Bae-Jump, PhD, MD.) are all clinically active.
 All attending physicians normally supervise inpatient care on allotted rotations to assist in the clinical care of patients and the teaching of fellows.
 In addition, all surgical cases are staffed by our fellows, which provides a robust and diverse clinical volume and diversity of technique.
 In addition, we have structured an outpatient rotation within our fellowship that ensures that all new patient consults are conducted by our fellows in conjunction with an attending.
 Our faculty and fellows enjoy daily interaction and while there are formal teaching activities, learning and teaching are an integral component of all our daily activities.
 Our faculty members have outstanding reputations both regionally and nationally and are involved in all aspects of our discipline from research to policy, administration to education.
 These activities create for our fellows a rich academic culture that we are confident will help inspire future participation in our society after graduation.